 Parents/guardians of students in any grade level (or eligible students, those over the age of 18 or attending a postsecondary institution) may opt out of (refuse to permit) the release of any or all of the above Directory Information.
-On the FERPA Opt Out Notification Form provided in the Code of Student Conduct Handbook, parents/guardians or eligible student must indicate the types of Directory Information they do not want disclosed.
-The FERPA Opt Out Notification Form must be submitted to the school principal annually.
+On the FERPA Opt Out Notification Form provided in the Code Book for Student Conduct, parents/guardians or eligible student must indicate the types of Directory Information they do not want disclosed.
+The FERPA Opt Out Notification Form must be submitted to the school on an annual basis.
 Regarding former students, SBBC shall continue to honor any valid request to opt out of the disclosure of directory information made while a student was in attendance, unless the former student rescinds the opt out request (34 CFR §99.37(b)) and/or the former student submits a new FERPA Opt Out Notification Form.